ioan-thomas/countries-rest-api/README-template.md

 <br>

-##### Working with MaterialUI
+##### Working with MaterialUI (MUI)
-I learned that there are advantages to using MateralUI over traditional CSS.
+I learned that there are advantages to using MUI over traditional CSS.
 The biggest would be that components are pre-made and take little-to-no effort to use.

-I learned to implement theme context using MaterialUI's built in theme components, as well as the React context API.
+I learned to implement theme context using MUI's built in theme components, as well as the React context API.
 Here are the steps I took:

 1. I created a function that toggles between styles based on the argument.